MCPHub LabRegistryequinor/neqsim

 Field developmentProduction forecasting, concept screening, NPV/IRR economics, Monte Carlo uncertainty

-🚀 Quick Start
+Quick Start

-Python — try it now
+Python - try it in 30 seconds

 pip install neqsim